Henry Mucci: Youth

 Mucci was born in Bridgeport, Connecticut, to parents who had emigrated from Sicily, Italy.

-Today, a section of the United States Embassy in Rome, Italy is named in Mucci's honor.
+Today, a section of the United States Embassy in Rome, Italy, is named in Mucci's honor.

 Henry came from a family of 10 siblings.
 Two of his brothers also served in the Army and Navy during the Second World War, while his sisters worked at the Veterans of Foreign Wars in America and made bazookas in factories.

 He enrolled at the United States Military Academy in West Point, New York, graduating 246th of 275 in his class in May 1936.
 While at West Point he participated in lacrosse and, due to his early years growing up with horses, was on the equestrian team.

 Military service

+Before entering the Military Academy, Mucci served as an enlisted soldier in the Army from December 1929 to June 1932.

 World War II

+Mucci survived the attack on Pearl Harbor on December 7, 1941.

 In February 1943, the US Sixth Army put Mucci in charge of the 98th Field Artillery Battalion, previously a mule-drawn pack artillery unit.
 Mucci announced that the Battalion was being converted from Field Artillery to Rangers, downsized the battalion from 1,000 men to 500, and held a training camp in New Guinea where he utilized commando type training techniques for over a year.
-Thus, Mucci created a new battalion of Army Rangers.
-Mucci survived the attack on Pearl Harbor on December 7, 1941.
+Thus, Mucci created the new 6th Ranger Battalion.

+In March 1943, Mucci was observing an amphibious landing training exercise from the shore.
+One of the landing craft broke down about a quarter mile offshore and the embarked soldiers were ordered to swim ashore.
+One of the privates could not swim without the aid of his life preserver.
+He was making such slow progress that both his clothing and life preserver became waterlogged and he began to sink.
+Without pausing to strip off his own clothing, Mucci swam out and rescued the man.
+He was subsequently awarded the Soldier's Medal.

 During the liberation of the Philippines, General Walter Kreuger and one of his staff officers, Col. Horton White (6th Army Group's G-2), chose Mucci to head the liberation of the Cabanatuan Prison Camp due to both the difficulty and the peculiar needs of such a mission.

 In January 1945, Mucci led 120 Army Rangers in liberating the Cabanatuan Prison Camp with the loss of only two men killed in action.
 The raid was supported by some 250 Filipino guerrillas, many of whom were unarmed, who guided the Rangers through Japanese held territory and held off Japanese reinforcements while the American Rangers freed the POWs.

 For Mucci's actions in the raid he was personally awarded the Distinguished Service Cross by General of the Army Douglas MacArthur.